Pregnancy care: getting started

 - Go to breastfeeding classes in pregnancy.
 You might be able to do classes at your hospital or with your local Australian Breastfeeding Association (ABA) group.

 - Read up on breastfeeding techniques and breastfeeding positions.

 - Talk to other new mothers who are breastfeeding.

-- Speak with your local child and family health nurse, midwife or doctor if you have any questions or concerns about feeding your baby.
+- Speak to your midwife, child and family health nurse or GP if you have questions or concerns about feeding your baby.